-As a MUSIC & MEMORY℠ Certified Care Organization, you know how personalized music is enabling those with dementia and other cognitive challenges to reconnect to the world.
-Now you can take the benefits of Music & Memory a step further, to help your clients achieve positive outcomes during rehabilitation therapy sessions.
+Music & Memory certified organizations know how personalized music is improving quality of life for those in their care.
+Now therapists can take those benefits a step further, to help their clients achieve positive outcomes during rehabilitation therapy sessions:

 Cost: $450 per rehabilitation department team.